pallets/flask/docs/api.rst

     :inherited-members:
     :exclude-members: json_module

-.. attribute:: request
+.. data:: request

-   To access incoming request data, you can use the global `request` object.
-Flask parses incoming request data for you and gives you access to it through that global object.
-Internally Flask makes sure that you always get the correct data for the active thread if you are in a multithreaded environment.
+    A proxy to the request data for the current request, an instance of :class:`.Request`.

+    This is only available when a :doc:`request context </appcontext>` is active.

     This is a proxy.
-See :ref:`notes-on-proxies` for more information.
+See :ref:`context-visibility` for more information.

-   The request object is an instance of a :class:`~flask.Request`.

 Response Objects